The Big Fat Experiment

 Some more details on specific methods:

-Throughout the course of testing thousands of people, we’ve consistently seen that dunk tanks and bod pods test lower than the DXA by a significant margin, sometimes even as much as 10%.
+Throughout the course of testing thousands of people, we’ve consistently seen that dunk tanks and bod pods test lower than the DEXA by a significant margin, sometimes even as much as 10%.
 This is particularly common with fit individuals who tend to have denser muscles and bones than the assumed average densities used in dunk tank fat calculations.

 We’ve also seen that calipers also tend to underestimate body fat – although the difference varies by person depending on individual fat distribution.
 Calipers will tend to underestimate your body fat level particularly if you carry fat where calipers don’t pinch, such as in your deep gut and your hips.